khalid-hussain/shaheen/chap2.md

 Mughira thoughtfully said, "Why don't you interpret your dream in this way that if you were to come along, then, we would have to face the wolves."

-Badr thought and said, "Father, when will you return?"
+Badr thought for a moment and then said, "Father, when will you return?"

 Mughira replied, "I shall come back before the moon of the next month.
-But, if I am delayed for any reason, then, don't come running after me.
+But, if I am delayed for any reason, then don't come running after me.
 In my absence, you will be the caretaker of this forest.
 I shall leave with the trust that you will not be careless towards your duties.
 If you come after me, I will think that you have not obeyed my orders."